 There are a variety of sunblock types including spray and liquid.
 Regardless of which you prefer, choose a waterproof product.
 Finally, all sunblocks have an expiration date (generally three years).
 Make sure to check the date before use.

-Keep your cool and enjoy the community pools!
+Keep your cool and enjoy your summer!